dspasibenko/sencode/README.md

 Never try to design the complex system from scratch.
 Better to have a vision and the high-level design, which is open for the changes.
 By delivering and testing different pieces and components in a time the plan can be changed.

+### §19.1 Complexity in the software development
+In software development, complexity can be defined as a characteristic that depends on a number of components, their connections, branches, etc.

+In general, complexity characterizes the behavior of a system or model whose components interact in multiple ways and follow local rules, leading to nonlinearity, randomness, collective dynamics, hierarchy, and emergence.
+For designing and building software, we need to reduce the number of dependencies on every software component.
+Generally speaking, we have to reduce the number of components and connections between them, which can be achieved via building abstractions.

 ## §20.
 Source code granularity/decomposition
 Source code should be delivered in a way that any independent piece (component)  of it can be written in several hours, maximum 2 days by an engineer.